3dui-class-f20/a0-template/README.md

 1. Use the Universal camera to support movement in the scene.
 (1)
 2. Add a ground plane with some interesting ground texture.
 Should be centered under the initial position of the camera.
 (1)
 3. Change the PointLight that is in the sample code to a directional light that is not very bright and not white, and also add one SpotLight to the scene, a reasonable distance above the viewer's initial position.
 (1)
 4. Add at least 5 objects, with interesting materials and/or textures, sitting on the ground.
-(1)
+(2)
 5. Use keyframe animation to add at least 2 moving objects above the initial viewer position, but below the lights.
-(1)
+(2)
 6. When you click on one of your objects with the mouse, play a sound and have a particle system shoot particles out from the center of the object.
 (1)
 7. Add shadows, for both the directional and spot lights.
 (1)

-2 additional points will be given for using interesting textures, lights and materials.
+Up to 2 additional bonus points will be given for using interesting textures, lights and materials.
 (You won't be judged on aesthetics;  I want you to do more than just cut and paste code and textures from the tutorial.)

 ## Overview